ppy/osu-wiki/wiki/How_You_Can_Help!/en.md

 Here are a few things you can do to participate:

 - Browse the [tournaments](/community/forums/55) forum.
 Tournaments take time and a lot of manpower to organize without hitches, and you can help out by being a spectator judge in some cases.
-- Check out what's going on in [General Development](/community/forums/2).
+- Check out what is going on in [General Development](/community/forums/2).
 This low activity forum is where the most serious projects happen.
 - Join a [beatmap project](/community/forums/53) and learn how fun collaborating with others can be!
 - Start your own project!
 Whether it is bringing back dancing pippi, or just making something cool for osu!, anything is accepted.